-->

 Accounting is a major means of helping managers of an organization, equity investors of an organization, potential equity investors, creditors and bond holders of an organization, potential creditors and bond holders of an organization, suppliers and customers of an organization and other stake holders to take decisions.

-1. External reporting: These reports are used investors, creditors, government authorities, and other outside parties.
+Accounting provides information for three major purposes:1.
+External reporting: These reports are used investors, creditors, government authorities, and other outside parties.

 2. Routine internal reporting: These reports which are periodically generated are used by managers of the company for their internal decisions.